A fever isn’t always a problem. Defined as a temporary increase in body temperature, a fever is just a symptom, not an illness.

 - Cancer, especially lymphoma and leukemia

-When to Seek Help for a Fever
+When to Seek Help: How to Know When a Fever Is Dangerous

 You should seek medical attention for yourself or a child under the following fever scenarios: